COLT: Cyclic Overlapping Lottery Tickets for Faster Pruning of Convolutional Neural Networks: Experiments

+We also perform COLT-based pruning for object detection tasks based on Faster-RCNN \cite{r46} and Pascal VOC dataset \cite{r45}.
+The Faster-RCNN model comprises two main components: a Region Proposal Network (RPN) and a Fast R-CNN network.
+The RPN generates region proposals by sliding a small network over the convolutional feature map of the input image.
+The Faster R-CNN network then classifies the proposed regions and refines their bounding boxes.
+We use VGG16 \cite{r47} as the backbone, a shared feature extraction network between RPN and the detection network containing 13 convolutional layers.
+The Faster-RCNN network consists of an ROI pooling layer and two fully connected layers for classifying the proposed regions and refining their bounding boxes.
+This model had 136 million parameters, making it a large and computationally expensive model.

-\textbf{Implementation details:} After training and pruning, weights need to be reset to their initial values at the beginning of training (training iteration 0) to generate winning tickets \cite{r3}.
+\textbf{Implementation details:} After training and pruning, weights must be reset to their initial values at the beginning of training (training iteration 0) to generate winning tickets \cite{r3}.
 However, Frankle et al. \cite{r3} have found that this only works for shallow models.
 For deeper models, a learning rate warmup is necessary, along with weight resetting to generate winning tickets.
-So, our experiments used a learning rate warmup for the first epoch.
-We globally pruned only the convolutional layers at a rate of 0.2 (20\%) for LTH and 0.15 (15\%) for COLT per iteration.
-Similarly, we did not prune the linear output layers as it comprises only a tiny fraction of the whole network.
-Each model was trained for 50 epochs with a batch size of 256 and a learning rate of 0.1.
-The learning rate was annealed by a factor of 5 at 20, 30, and 45 epochs.
-Conv-3 models were trained using Stochastic Gradient Descent (SGD) with a momentum of 0.9 and weight decay of 0.0005.
-All other models were trained using an Adam optimizer with betas of 0.9 and 0.999 and weight decay of 0.0001.
-We implement this work with \textit{PyTorch} framework.
+So, our experiments use a learning rate warmup for the first epoch.
+We globally prune only the convolutional layers at a rate of 0.2 (20\%) for LTH and 0.15 (15\%) for COLT per iteration.
+Similarly, we do not prune the linear output layers as they comprise only a tiny fraction of the whole network.
+Each model on cifar10,cifar100, and Tiny Imagenet datasets is trained for 50 epochs with a batch size of 64 and a learning rate of 0.1.
+The learning rate is annealed by a factor of 5 at 25, 35, and 45 epochs.
+While training Imagenet with the ResNet-18 model, we trained the model for 90 epochs with a batch size of 512 and a learning rate of 0.2.
+We have used a learning rate schedular to anneale the learning rate at 30,60 and 80 epochs by a factor of 5.
+All the models, except Conv-3, are trained using Stochastic Gradient Descent (SGD) with a momentum of 0.9 and weight decay of 0.0005.
+Conv3 is trained using an Adam optimizer with betas of 0.9 and 0.999 and weight decay of 0.0001.
+For the object detection task, we implement the Faster-RCNN model.
+To train the model, we use the Adam optimizer with a learning rate of 0.0001 and a cosine annealing learning rate scheduler with a minimum learning rate of 1.02e-06.
+We use a batch size of 4 and train the model for 50 epochs.
+The input shape is [600,600], and we prune 15\% of the weights of convolutional layers and 20\% of the weights of fully connected layers per pruning round.
+We implement this work with \textit{PyTorch} framework using a single RTX 3090 GPU.